BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 Benammi: the same is the father of the children of Ammon unto this day.

+20:1 And Abraham journeyed from thence toward the south country, and dwelled between Kadesh and Shur, and sojourned in Gerar.

+20:2 And Abraham said of Sarah his wife, She is my sister: and Abimelech king of Gerar sent, and took Sarah.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the